TotalEnergies Reminds Bunker Industry of Its Work on Ammonia

 French energy producer TotalEnergies -- recently renamed from Total -- has released a statement highlighting its work on the development of ammonia as a bunker fuel.

 In a statement released on Friday, the company noted its involvement in a project announced last month on ammonia retrofits, its involvement in a study announced last month on the potential for an ammonia bunker supply chain in Singapore, its membership of the Ammonia Energy Association since 2019 and its setting up of a hydrogen business unit last year.
-The company made no new announcements in the statement.

 Within the alternative bunker fuels space TotalEnergies is primarily known at present as the largest supplier of LNG as a marine fuel, and this statement may partly be an attempt to diversify its image and remind the market of its work on zero-carbon fuels as well.
 Supporters of LNG bunkering are facing increasingly aggressive opposition from environmental groups and shipping companies who have rejected it as an idea.